 There are also university teaching jobs available, but these positions are highly coveted, which means you’ll often need a Masters degree as well as many years of experience in the teaching field.

 Should I teach at a public school or a hagwon?

-There are pros and cons to either of those environments, so it all depends on how much teaching experience you have and what type of setting you’d feel most comfortable in.
+There are pros and cons to teaching in a public school versus a hagwon, so it all depends on how much teaching experience you have and what type of setting you’d feel most comfortable in.

 Hagwons have smaller class sizes than public schools.
 My classes ranged from 2-14 students, which I felt was a manageable number for a first-time teacher.
 Lesson planning was also quite minimal; I had to follow a strict curriculum which I supplemented with a few games and activities.
 The hours were a bit odd since we had to wait for our students to finish their regular public school hours.
 This meant that I worked from 1:30 pm to 9:30 pm.

 The cons about working at a hagwon are that it’s a business first and an educational institution second – you want to keep the parents (who are paying customers!) happy.
 You may sometimes be required to work the odd weekend for special events, and your vacation time is quite limited (mine was 10 days per year but I couldn’t take it all at once).

 Classroom sizes in the public school system are much larger than those at a hagwon, but you also work alongside a Korean co-teacher which makes it less daunting.
 You get about 4 weeks of vacation time during the year which means you are free to jet off to South East Asia or even fly back home for a visit.